slipster216/VertexPaint/ReadMe.txt

 package in the Unity Asset Store.
 I have amended the license to prohibit this use case.
 I have given this package away for free and put considerable work into it, if you find that your product is enhanced by it’s use, then please point your users towards my repository.
-Thanks you.
+Thank you.

 Additional Vertex Streams